revsystems/jQuery-SelectBox/README.md

   recreate all selectbox functionality and appearance while adding animation and stylability.

+## Demo

+  You can view the selectboxes in action [here](http://dl.dropbox.com/u/124192/websites/selectbox/index.html).

 ## Features

   * Fully stylable and flexible with standard, valid markup